-Denver and surrounding communities will likely just see some flurries, with little accumulation expected.
+Denver and surrounding communities will just see some flurries, with no accumulation expected.
 Roads may become slick along I-25 north of Denver, as well as Highway 85 and 285 across northern Colorado.

 Thursday will stay pretty chilly with highs in the 20s in the mountains and upper 20s to low 30s for Denver and the northeast.
 Skies will be partly cloudy across the plains, while some light snow develops over the central and southwest mountains in the afternoon.